WW2 ARP MURAL on the ARMOURY

 The mural was produced over the summer and launched on the 1st September, to mark the 80th anniversary of the declaration of WW2 and the 74th anniversary of its conclusion, six years later.
 We wanted the mural to celebrate the people who helped keep Edinburgh safe through that terrible time, the deadliest conflict in human history.
 That is, what they did in and around the Armoury – and why and how they did those things, to help us survive the air raids.
 Read more about Air Raid Precautions in the UK in WW2 here

 Mural Survey – location and design

 Consultation was done primarily through a survey of views, both online and using paper forms.
 The big questions were – which wall(s) do we want the mural on?
 Do we want it in black and white, sepia or in colour?
 Do we want several discrete images or one big image or a big image with different parts (like the existing mural)?

-The survey ran from 19th April and closed on the 12th June and the results were published on the 14th June on the FoRP website, on our Facebook page, at the workshop and at the Murrayfield Community Council meeting on the 25th June.
+The survey ran from 19th April and closed on the 12th June and for the results, click here to view them .
+They were published on the 14th June on the FoRP website, on our Facebook page, at the workshop and at the Murrayfield Community Council meeting on the 25th June.